vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

   - no dispatch metric specified
   - no markets specified
   - a position requirement specified
+(<a name="0056-REWA-175" href="#0056-REWA-175">0056-REWA-175</a>)

 - Given a recurring transfer using the eligible entities metric and the below combination of fields, the transfer should be rejected.
   - no dispatch metric specified
   - a set of markets specified
   - a position requirement specified
+(<a name="0056-REWA-176" href="#0056-REWA-176">0056-REWA-176</a>)

 ### Interaction with reward multipliers

 - Given a recurring transfer using the eligible entries metric and scoping individuals.
-If multiple parties meet all eligibility they should receive rewards proportional to any reward multipliers.
+If multiple parties meet all eligibility they should receive rewards proportional to any reward multipliers. (<a name="0056-REWA-178" href="#0056-REWA-178">0056-REWA-178</a>)

 ### Interaction with reward windows

+- Given a recurring transfer using the eligible entities metric and a reward window length `N` greater than one, a party who met the eligibility requirements in the current epoch as well as the previous `N-1` epochs will receive rewards at the end of the epoch. (<a name="0056-REWA-179" href="#0056-REWA-179">0056-REWA-179</a>)
-- Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in the current epoch will receive rewards at the end of the epoch.
+- Given a recurring transfer using the eligible entities metric and a reward window length `N` greater than one, a party who met the eligibility requirements in the current epoch only will receive **no** rewards at the end of the epoch. (<a name="0056-REWA-180" href="#0056-REWA-180">0056-REWA-180</a>)
-- Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in a previous epoch in the window will receive **no** rewards at the end of the epoch.
+- Given a recurring transfer using the eligible entities metric and a reward window length greater than one, a party who met the eligibility requirements in a previous epoch in the window, but not the current epoch will receive **no** rewards at the end of the epoch. (<a name="0056-REWA-181" href="#0056-REWA-181">0056-REWA-181</a>)

 ### Distributing rewards

 - Given a recurring transfer using the eligible entities metric and specifying only a staking requirement.
-If an entity meets the staking requirement they will receive rewards.
+If an entity meets the staking requirement they will receive rewards. (<a name="0056-REWA-182" href="#0056-REWA-182">0056-REWA-182</a>)
 - Given a recurring transfer using the eligible entities metric and specifying only a staking requirement.
-If an entity does not meet the staking requirement they will receive no rewards.
+If an entity does not meet the staking requirement they will receive no rewards. (<a name="0056-REWA-183" href="#0056-REWA-183">0056-REWA-183</a>)

 - Given a recurring transfer using the eligible entities metric and specifying only a position requirement (assume all markets within scope).
-If an entity meets the position requirement they will receive rewards.
+If an entity meets the position requirement they will receive rewards. (<a name="0056-REWA-184" href="#0056-REWA-184">0056-REWA-184</a>)
 - Given a recurring transfer using the eligible entities metric and specifying only a position requirement (assume all markets within scope).
-If an entity does not meet the position requirement they will receive no rewards.
+If an entity does not meet the position requirement they will receive no rewards. (<a name="0056-REWA-185" href="#0056-REWA-185">0056-REWA-185</a>)

 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
-If an entity meets neither the staking or position requirement, they will receive no rewards.
+If an entity meets neither the staking or position requirement, they will receive no rewards. (<a name="0056-REWA-186" href="#0056-REWA-186">0056-REWA-186</a>)
 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
-If an entity meets the staking but not the position requirement, they will receive no rewards.
+If an entity meets the staking but not the position requirement, they will receive no rewards. (<a name="0056-REWA-187" href="#0056-REWA-187">0056-REWA-187</a>)
 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
-If an entity meets the position requirement but not the staking requirement, they will receive no rewards.
+If an entity meets the position requirement but not the staking requirement, they will receive no rewards. (<a name="0056-REWA-188" href="#0056-REWA-188">0056-REWA-188</a>)
 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
-If an entity meets both the staking and position requirement, they will receive rewards.
+If an entity meets both the staking and position requirement, they will receive rewards. (<a name="0056-REWA-189" href="#0056-REWA-189">0056-REWA-189</a>)

 ## Lottery dispatch strategy

-- Given a recurring transfer using the litter-distribution method, if there are only $n$ entities with a score, then only the top $n$ ranks should be filled and assigned an entity.
+- Given a recurring transfer using the litter-distribution method, if there are only $n$ entities with a score, then only the top $n$ ranks should be filled and assigned an entity. (<a name="0056-REWA-190" href="#0056-REWA-190">0056-REWA-190</a>)
-- Given a recurring transfer using the lottery-distribution method, each parties final share of the rewards should account for any reward multipliers.
+- Given a recurring transfer using the lottery-distribution method, each parties final share of the rewards should account for any reward multipliers. (<a name="0056-REWA-191" href="#0056-REWA-191">0056-REWA-191</a>)